canvas-ai/canvas-browser-extensions/README.md

 - Tick "Developer mode"
 - Click on "Load unpacked"
 - Select canvas-ui-browser/chromium
-- Ensure extension is pinned the toolbar
+- Ensure extension is pinned on your toolbar

 ## Installation Firefox